-Far from acting alone, he had "learnt his behaviour" from other traders at a bank where bosses encouraged rule-bending in pursuit of profits, and colleagues and line managers knew what he was doing.
+Far from acting alone, he had "learnt his behavior" from other traders at a bank where bosses encouraged rule-bending in pursuit of profits, and colleagues and line managers knew what he was doing.

-For eight gruelling days in the witness box, he was confident and articulate.
-It was easy to see why, in happier times, UBS picked him for their "Ascent" programme for future leaders.
+For eight grueling days in the witness box, he was confident and articulate.
+It was easy to see why, in happier times, UBS picked him for their "Ascent" program for future leaders.

 He was also passionate.